ArtemyiMelehin/ArtemyiMelehin/README.md

 ### ✨ About me in 30 seconds ✨
 * 🎓 Education:
  - Student of Volga State University of Technology at Software Engeneering dept.
- - Student of SkillFactory Data Science
+ - Student of SkillFactory  on Data Science course
  - Started my professional journey in 2023
 *